aws-samples/media-analysis-policy-evaluation-framework/README.md

     - Audio Transcription: Generated using [Amazon Transcribe](https://aws.amazon.com/pm/transcribe).

 ### Customize the Extraction Service
-The Extraction Service is the core component of the solution and can serve as a foundational building block for integration into existing workflows.
-It operates independently of the other microservices in the architecture.
-Its serverless design also makes it easy to extend and integrate with in-house trained or third-party ML models.
-For example, in the implementation diagram below, users can make minor modifications to the Lambda functions within the frame iteration subflow to incorporate additional ML models, enabling richer extraction results.
+The Extraction Service is designed for easy extension and integration with in-house trained or third-party ML models.
+For instance, as illustrated in the implementation diagram below, users can make minor modifications to the Lambda functions within the frame iteration subflow to incorporate additional ML models, resulting in richer extraction outcomes.

 ![Extraction Service](./assets/extraction-service-diagram.png)